 Performers are assumed to be 100% available.
-In other words this is the sole task they perform.
+In other words, this is the sole task they perform.
 Front Office cannot perform 1st Level Technical support and so on.

 As may be seen from the diagram, activities in the Customer pool are not modelled explicitly nor the number of customers specified during the simulation.
 This is a modelling choice to focus on the activity within the Support organisations.
 Instead of providing a full model we use control parameters.